 Before your appointment, gather:

 Information about your symptoms.
 What symptoms are you having?
 When did they start?
-Have your symptoms changed, or have you noticed new symptoms over time?
+Have they changed?
+Have you noticed new ones?
 Does anything relieve your symptoms?
-Make them worse?
+Does anything make them worse?

 Complete list of your medications, supplements, and vitamins.
-Include all prescription and over-the-counter medications and supplements, even herbal and natural remedies.
-If possible, bring the bottles and containers with you to your appointment, so your health-care provider can see exactly what you’re taking.
+Include all prescription and over-the-counter medications and supplements.
+These include herbal and natural remedies.
+If possible, bring the bottles and containers with you.
+That way your doctor can see exactly what you’re taking.

 Your medical history.
 Have you had cancer?
 What kind?
-What sort of treatment did you undergo?
-Your health-care provider will also want to know about any lung and breathing problems you’ve had in the past.
-If you have medical records at another clinician’s office, ask to have copies sent to your pulmonologist.
+What treatment did you undergo?
+Your doctor will want to know about any lung and breathing problems.
+If you have medical records at another doctor’s office, have copies sent to your lung doctor.

 Family medical history.
-Has anyone in your family ever been diagnosed with lung cancer?
-Does anyone else in your family have a history of lung or breathing problems?
+Has anyone in your family been diagnosed with lung cancer?
+Does anyone in your family have a history of lung or breathing problems?

 Questions To Ask Your Health-Care Provider

 - Should I be screened for lung cancer?